iJ03l/crixen/README.md

 **The Ultimate Social Media AI Agent.**

-Crixen is a centralized SaaS ecosystem designed to scale with your brand.
+Crixen is a SaaS ecosystem designed to scale with your brand.
 It consists of a web dashboard for strategy management and a browser extension for on-platform execution.
+Everything is managed from [www.crixen.xyz](https://www.crixen.xyz).

 ---